andywelters/prometheus-node-demo/readme.md

 The node program will present an endpoint for metrics on a port.
 Can view metrics at http://localhost:9200/metrics

-This includes websocket metrics, extra garbage collecting metrics, and http request metrics (FUTURE).
+This includes websocket metrics, extra garbage collecting metrics, and http request metrics.

 ## prometheus